Urban Kiz: History

-Style of dance
+Features

-So the Urban stands for the more Ghetto-Zouk, Hip Hop- and RnB-inspired kizomba music it was danced to and the Kiz is only there to show that it was influenced by Kizomba.
-Urban Kiz is not the short form for Urban Kizomba, but unfortunately, many misuse the Kiz to still sell it as Kizomba.
-As the music changed, the dancers made new interpretations on how to move to this music.
-As in many urban styles of dancing, the dance is also more in tune with the music.
 Urban kiz dancers synchronize their body movement to the music by using elements that are also present in Hip Hop, such as stops, taps, and isolations.
-Furthermore, while in kizomba, the dance is more grounded, in urban kiz, the legs are straight and the body has more tension and movement energy.
+Furthermore, while in Kizomba, the dance is more grounded, in Urban Kiz, the legs are straight and the body has more tension and movement energy.
 The figures often require movement along straight lines or changing direction only at perpendicular angles or reversing direction.
 The ability to do different Urban Kiz figures also depends on the capacity of the leader and follower to apply the so-called "&-principle".
 The &-principle means that a step forward or backward does not directly lead to a shift of body weight, but it first starts with a tap of the moving foot (10-20% of body weight on that foot) and is followed by a gradual bodyweight transfer to that foot.
-Pivots and pirouettes of the lady are also more common in Urban Kiz than in Kizomba, although they did appear in Kizomba and especially in Semba (Kizomba was derived mainly from Semba influences), but not as much, since the chest-to-chest frame did not allow for it as much.
+Pivots and pirouettes of the lady are also more common in Urban Kiz.
 The Urban Kiz music has many dynamic changes of pace, with transitions to a slower tempo (bridge in music), accelerations and breaks.
-Contratempos are also often performed and preferably in synchronization with the Urban Kiz and Ghetto-Zouk-beat.
-Kizomba is completely different because the Kizomba music which is faster than Getto-Zouk and asks for continuous movement with fewer breaks, circular and you dance more grounded with soft knees.
-But Kizomba is also danced to Ghetto-Zouk but different as it is done by Urban Kiz dancers.
+Contratempos are also often performed and preferably in synchronization with the music.